The Show me, tell me questions

-One question from the “Tell me” list will be used at the beginning of the test and before leaving the car park.
+One question from the tell me list will be used at the beginning of the test and before leaving the car park.
 The other one will be from the show me list and asked driving along.

 When it’s safe to do so…

-- Can you show me how you wash and clean the rear windscreen
+- Show me how you wash and clean the rear windscreen

-- How do you switch on your dipped headlights
+- Show me how you switch on your dipped headlights

-- Can you show me how you’d set the rear demister?
+- Show me how you’d set the rear demister

-- Can you show me how you’d demist the front windscreen?
+- Show me how you’d demist the front windscreen

 - How do you open and close the side window?